ricoen/IoT-AES-128/README.md

   }
 ```

-Fore more line function, you can explore in this reference: https://docs.particle.io/reference/device-os/firmware/photon/
+Fore more line functions, you can explore in this reference: https://docs.particle.io/reference/device-os/firmware/photon/